-Beth Littrell is a Staff Attorney in the Southern Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
+Beth Littrell is a Senior Attorney in the Southern Regional Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.

 Before joining Lambda Legal in 2007, Littrell was involved in numerous constitutional cases involving LGBTQ and students' rights first as an attorney and later the associate legal director for the ACLU of Georgia.
 She helped to strike down Georgia's fornication law, which made it a crime for unmarried persons to engage in intimate relations (In re J.M.), winning an appeal that forced the state to return a lesbian mother's children (In re S.C. and E.C.) and winning relief for students subject to a racially applied, overly vague "antigang" dress code (Tillman v.
 Gwinnett Co.
 Sch.
 Dist.).
 She was also among the legal team heading up the challenge against Georgia's antigay constitutional amendment (O'Kelley v.
 Purdue), and was the lead attorney for the fight to secure the right for students to form a gay straight alliance in White County, Georgia (P.R.I.D.E. v.
 White Co.
 School Dist.).